priyankacr7/priyankacr7/README.md

-- 👋 Hi, I’m Priyanka Srivastava
+👋 Hi, I’m Priyanka Srivastava
-- 👀 I’m interested in data structures and cloud computing.
+💻 BTech CSE student at Pranveer Singh Institute of Technology (Graduating 2026) 👀 I’m passionate about cloud computing, data structures, and IoT with edge technologies.
-- 🌱 I’m currently learning software development.
+🌱 I’m currently working on a Real Time Traffic Control System using AI, ML and cloud computing.
-- 💞️ I’m looking to collaborate on open-source project related to cloud.
+🎓 I’ve secured certifications in AWS Solutions Architect and Cloud Practitioner and actively contribute to cloud-based IoT solutions.
-- 📫 How to reach me srivastavapriyanka468@gmail.com
+📫 Reach me at srivastavapriyanka468@gmail.com
-- 😄 Pronouns: She/Her
+😄 Pronouns: She/Her
-- ⚡ Fun fact: I’m an avid BGMI player and love strategizing with my squad in intense matches
+⚡ Fun fact: I’m a chess player, enjoy reading, and love strategizing with my squad in BGMI matches.